LakshmanTurlapati/DCTE-Script/README.md

-### README: Document Classification and Text Extraction Script
+### Document Classification and Text Extraction Script

 #### Overview
 This script is designed to process and classify business documents such as RFQs (Request for Quotation) and POs (Purchase Orders) from various file formats, including `.eml`, `.pdf`, `.xlsx`, `.csv`, and image files.
 It extracts relevant information based on predefined patterns and presents it in a concise, structured format.
 Additionally, the script processes and extracts text from attachments found within `.eml` files.